 - completes before 30th June 2020 if applying under the Research Stream project and requesting under $50,000.

 - completes before 30th June 2021 if applying under the Research Stream and requesting over $50,000

 - Declare that should they be successful they will provide evidence of Public Liability Insurance with coverage up to $5 million.

 - Have successfully acquitted any previous funding under the ACCAN Grants Program.

-- Not request funding for any of the ineligible activities listed below.
+- Not request funding for any of the ineligible activities listed.